stefan-hoeck/idris2-tutorial/src/Tutorial/Functions2.md

 So far, we learned about the core features of the Idris language, which it has in common with several other pure, strongly typed programming languages like Haskell:
-(Higher order) Functions, algebraic data types, pattern matching, parametric polymorphism (generic types and functions), and ad hoc polymorphism (interfaces and constrained functions).
+(Higher-order) Functions, algebraic data types, pattern matching, parametric polymorphism (generic types and functions), and ad hoc polymorphism (interfaces and constrained functions).